 • You must have already applied and been accepted to the professional Public Health major

-• To be eligible for the elective internships you must have HPS/CPH 178, HPS/CPH 200 and 6 other credits of your choice in Public Health completed.
+• You must have HPS/CPH 178, HPS/CPH 200 and 6 other credits of your choice in Public Health completed

 Tips for Identifying an Internship